bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/walkthrough.md

 ## 1. Reconnaissance

-The initial `nmap` scan reveals the following services:
+An initial `nmap` scan reveals the following services:

 ```bash
 # nmap -A -p- 192.168.60.5